-The Board have undertaken an assessment of the strategic risks facing the UK Section and the potential financial impact of these risks materialising in a range of different negative scenarios.
-A detailed cashflow analysis has been performed for the UK Section and plans are in place to manage cash outflows in the event of such negative scenarios arising.
-Consideration has been given to the costs that can currently be controlled, and the funds that would be required to initiate structural changes to further control costs.

-The Board concluded that the UK Section could adequately withstand the financial impact of key risks materialising through exercising control over costs and by utilising its reserves which are above the target level derived from the risk-based reserves policy.
+The Trustees have undertaken an assessment of the strategic risks facing the Trust and the potential financial impact of these risks materialising in a range of different negative scenarios.
+A detailed cashflow analysis has been performed for the Trust and plans are in place to manage cash outflows in the event of such negative scenarios arising.
+A significant proportion of the Trust's expenditure consists of grant making which is either linked to income received or could be withheld, delayed or reduced in the event of a significant income reduction.
+The Trustees concluded that the Trust could adequately withstand the financial impact of key risks materialising through exercising control over grant making and by utilising its reserves which are above the target level derived from the risk based reserves policy.

-Given the strength and liquidity of the balance sheet, and the scenario planning work which has established that sufficient reserves are held to cover expenditure if income sources were to be disrupted, the Board are satisfied that there are no known risks that would cast doubt on the UK Section's ability to continue as a going concern.
-The Board therefore consider it appropriate to prepare the accounts on a going concern basis.
+Given the strength and liquidity of the balance sheet, the degree of control that the Trust has over its largest area of expenditure and the scenario planning work which has established that sufficient reserves are held to cover the remaining expenditure if income sources were to be disrupted, the Trustees are satisfied that there are no known risks that would cast doubt on the Trust's ability to continue as a going concern.
+The Trustees therefore consider it appropriate to prepare the accounts on a going concern basis.